bchugg/stat-map/e-values enable post-hoc hypothesis testing.md

 $$
 \sup_{P\in\calP} \E_P\left[\frac{\phi(X)}{\alpha}\right]\leq 1.
 $$
-(We make a similar move when viewing hypothesis testing through the lens of decision-theory: [[Neyman-Pearson paradigm as decision-theory]]).
+(We make a similar move when viewing hypothesis testing through the lens of decision-theory: [[Neyman-Pearson paradigm with losses]]).
 To allow $\alpha$ to be data-dependent, we add a supremum over $\alpha$ inside the expectation (it is implicitly outside the expectation in the previous display):
 $$
 \sup_{P\in\calP} \E_P\left[\sup_{\alpha\in(0,1)}\frac{\phi(X)}{\alpha}\right]\leq 1.
 $$